 The Department of Family Health was created from the Department of Community Development and Population Activities in July 2008.
 The Department plays a prominent and pivotal role in contributing to the improvement of the health indices of the country as well as the achievement of the Health related Sustainable Development Goals (SDGs).
 Specifically, the Department has a crucial role in actualising Goal 3 of the Sustainable Development Goals by 2030.
+The Department acvhieves this through the Nigeria MPDSR Platform

 The Mission of the Department is “to develop and coordinate the implementation of policies and programmes that promote the health of the family through efficient integrated health services in Nigeria”.